 There will be continuous evaluation by means of two partial examinations.
-There will be some questions about the computer sessions at those exams.
+There will be some questions about the computer sessions for those exams.

 If the grade obtained at the continuous evaluation is 6 or higher, the student should not attend the final exam and his/her final grade will be the grade of the continuous evaluation.
 If the grade obtained at the continuous evaluation is lower than 6, the student will have to attend the final exam.

-For those students, the final grade will be computed giving a 40% weight to the partial examinations, and a 60% weight to the grade at the final exam.
+For those students that attend the final exam, the final grade will be computed giving a 40% weight to the partial examinations, and a 60% weight to the grade at the final exam.

-The grade for the students attending the extraordinary examination will be the grade obtained at such exam.
+The grade for the students attending the extraordinary examination will be the grade obtained at such an exam.